How to Start an Email Newsletter With Tips & Examples

 3. Drives traffic

 Email newsletters serve as a powerful tool to drive traffic to your website, blog, or other digital platforms.
 You can put links in your email to guide readers to relevant content and landing pages, like an upcoming product or website blog.
-When your subscriber clicks these links, they visit your site, increasing traffic and engagement.
+When your subscriber clicks these links, they visit your site, increasing metrics like traffic and engagement.

 4. Builds brand loyalty